12. Verrou: a floating-point rounding errors checker

 --prandom-update=func [default=none]

-If present, this option the p-value of the prandom[|det|comdet] rounding mode is updated (with an uniform random selection between 0 and 1) at the begining of each function call.
+If present, this option the p-value of the prandom[|det|comdet] rounding mode is updated (with an uniform random selection between 0 and 1) at the beginning of each function call.
 Be careful the option is highly sensitive to the program compilation option.
 If each the update is inserted between each floating point operations the prandom and random modes are equivalent.

 This option can be activated with the env variable VERROU_PRANDOM_UPDATE.